Economic history of Japan: Evolving policy

-Early 20th century
+Taishō era (1912–1926)

+An economic boom produced during the World War I era subsided and ended by 1921.
+The Japanese economy had high unemployment, shortages of raw materials, and overpopulation.
+The price of rice increased dramatically, resulting in the 1918 Rice Riots.
+Significant labor unrest in the industrial sector also resulted.

 From 1918 to 1921, a wave of major industrial disputes marked the peak of organized labour power.
-A prolonged economic slump that followed brought cutbacks in employment in heavy industry.
+The prolonged economic slump brought cutbacks in employment in heavy industry.

+In 1927, 25% of Japanese banks failed during a crisis in the country's banking sector.

 By 1928, the GNP of Japan at current prices peaked at ¥16,506 million.
 In the mid-1930s, the Japanese nominal wage rates were a tenth of those in the United States (based on mid-1930s exchange rates), while the price level is estimated to have been about 44% that of the US.

-Comparison of GDP per capita (US Dollars) between East-Asian Nations and the US in 1935:
+Comparison of GDP per capita (US Dollars) between East-Asian Nations and the US in 1936:

-Militarism

-Before World War II, Japan built an extensive empire that included Ryukyu, Taiwan, Korea, Manchuria, and parts of northern China.
-The Japanese regarded this sphere of influence as a political and economic necessity, preventing foreign states from strangling Japan by blocking its access to raw materials and crucial sea-lanes, as Japan possessed very few natural and mining resources of its own, although it imported large amounts of coal from Korea, Manchukuo, and some regions of occupied China.
-Japan's large military force was regarded as essential to the empire's defense.

-Rapid growth and structural change characterized Japan's two periods of economic development since 1868.
-In the first period, the economy grew only moderately at first and relied heavily on traditional agriculture to finance modern industrial infrastructure.
-When the Russo-Japanese War began in 1904, 65% of employment and 38% of the gross domestic product (GDP) was still based on agriculture but the modern industry had begun to expand substantially.
-During World War I, Japan used the absence of the war-torn European competitors on the world market to advance its economy, generating a trade surplus for the first time since the isolation in the Edo period.
-By the late 1920s, manufacturing and mining contributed 23% of GDP, compared with 21% for all of agriculture.
-Transportation and communications had developed to sustain heavy industrial development.
+Shōwa era (1926–1989)

 In the 1930s, the Japanese economy suffered less from the Great Depression than most industrialized nations, its GDP expanding at a rapid rate of 5% per year.
 Manufacturing and mining came to account for more than 30% of GDP, more than twice the value for the agricultural sector.
 Most industrial growth, however, was geared toward expanding the nation's military power.

+Among the influences on Japanese policymakers' view of industrialization was the speed of the Soviet Union's catch-up industrialization.
+Economic planning in the Japanese puppet state of Manchukuo was influenced by Japanese observations of the Soviet approach and reflected in Manchukuo's Five Year Plan for Heavy Industry.
+The development of industry in Manchukuo further influenced Japanese economic mobilization following the start of the Second Sino-Japanese War.

-Beginning in 1937 with significant land seizures in China, and to a greater extent after 1941, when annexations and invasions across Southeast Asia and the Pacific created the Greater East Asia Co-Prosperity Sphere, the Japanese government sought to acquire and develop critical natural resources in order to secure economic independence.
+Beginning in 1937 with significant land seizures in China, and to a greater extent after 1941, when annexations and invasions across Southeast Asia and the Pacific created the Greater East Asia Co-Prosperity Sphere, the Japanese government sought to acquire and develop critical natural resources to secure economic independence.
 Among the natural resources that Japan seized and developed were: coal in China, sugarcane in the Philippines, petroleum from the Dutch East Indies and Burma, and tin and bauxite from the Dutch East Indies and Malaya.
 Japan also purchased the rice production of Thailand, Burma, and Cochinchina.
+According to a 2020 study, Japan used its imperial power to boost its industrialization.
+Although Japan intended to extract resources from the Greater East Asia Co-Prosperity Sphere to support its war effort, strong resistance from the countries it occupied and the overall war pressures meant that Japan ultimately obtained little economic benefit.